-While there’s no better feeling than dragging weed cultivated by your hands— one should understand that a little wait can make their toking experience out of this world.
+While there’s no better feeling than dragging weed cultivated by your hands, you should understand that a little wait can make your toking experience out of this world.

 So, why should you wait after harvesting marijuana?

 You should wait after harvesting marijuana because harvesting is not the last process— there’s something vital left to be done.